Horst Wolter

 Horst Wolter (born 8 June 1942 in Berlin, Germany) is a German former international footballer who played as a goalkeeper.

 Club career

 A Bundesliga winner with Eintracht Braunschweig in 1967, Wolter played almost 250 West German top-flight matches for Braunschweig and Hertha BSC.

 International career

-The goalkeeper won 13 caps for the West German national team between 1967 and 1970.
+The goalkeeper won 13 caps for the West Germany national team between 1967 and 1970.
 Wolter played his final match for Die Mannschaft in the third-place play-off win at the 1970 FIFA World Cup, replacing regular first choice Sepp Maier, against Uruguay.